Log in

 4. Walking

 If you book your student accommodation in Toronto near your university, it's a great choice to walk to your class.
-The sunshine and the trees and grasses lining the road will relax your nerves.
+The sunshine, the trees, and the grasses lining the road will relax your nerves.

 Student Life and Living in Toronto

+As Canada's economic center, Toronto offers excellent part-time, internship and employment opportunities for international students.
 Many part-time or research positions are provided for students in Toronto.
 You'll have the opportunity to earn some money to pay for your student housing in Toronto or other costs of living while you study.
+In addition, some universities, such as the University of Toronto Scarborough Campus, offer a formal, paid co-op program that helps students gain rich practical experience.

 Things To Do in Toronto

-Getting out of your Toronto student housing and exploring the city in your spare time is a great social experience.
+Getting out of your Toronto student housing and exploring the city in your spare time is a great way to socialize.
 You're probably on a budget as a student.
-Luckily, there are plenty of cheap or even free things to do in Toronto.
+Luckily, there are plenty of student-friendly free things to do in Toronto.

-If you want to escape the city for a short time, head to the island!
-It's only a 10-minute ferry ride away and if you have a student ID, the ferry ticket is only $5.86!
+If you want to escape the city for a short time, Toronto Island Park is a good option!
+It's only a 10-minute ferry ride away, and if you have a student ID, the ferry ticket is only $5.86!

 FAQs on Student Accommodation Toronto